Federal Falls Walk Near Orange (Beautiful Waterfall and Scenery)

 2. Federal Falls

-This is where you need to go straight ahead to go and see the waterfall, which also means the steep descent will start very soon.
+This is where you need to go straight ahead to visit the waterfall, which also means the steep descent will start very soon.

 Steep descent to Federal Falls